jjmontesl/cubetl/README.md

 Creating a new ETL process config
 ---------------------------------

-Create a directory for your ETL process and run:
+Create a new directory for your ETL process and inside it run:

     cubetl cubetl.config.new -p config.name=myprocess